dustinpfister/blog_posts/_posts/phaser-point-centroid.md

 ```

 I just created an array of two points, and then used the Phaser.Point.centroid static method to get the average of those two points.

+## 3 - Conclusion

+This is an interesting method, of course it would not be to hard to make my own method to do it from the ground up, but it is nice to know that many methods like this are in the Point class that can be used to help me save time from writing a solution over each time.